kdave/btrfs-progs/Documentation/Status.rst

 Most commonly used page sizes are 4KiB, 16KiB and 64KiB.
 All combinations with a 4KiB sector size filesystems are supported.
-Some features are not compatible with subpage or require another feature to work:
+Some features are not compatible with subpage or require another feature to work.
+Since btrfs-progs 6.7 the default sector size is 4KiB as this allows cross-architecture compatibility.

 .. list-table::
    :header-rows: 1